-- 12.1 The maximum grade for reassessment of a module (both referrals and repeats) where no elements have already achieved above a pass is a low 3rd, or pass for level 7 integrated master's modules. - 12.2 When a student has already passed at the first attempt one or more of the elements within a module that was referred or required to be repeated, the student retains their grade(s) for that (those) elements.
-In these circumstances, the student may achieve a maximum overall module grade for a referred or repeated module which is higher than a low 3rd or pass for level 7 integrated master's modules.
+- 12.1 The maximum grade for reassessment of a module (both referrals and repeats) where no elements have already achieved above a pass grade is a low 3rd. - 12.2 When a student has already passed at the first attempt one or more of the elements within a module that was referred or required to be repeated, the student retains their grade(s) for that (those) elements.
+In these circumstances, the student may achieve a maximum overall module grade for a referred or repeated module which is higher than a low 3rd.